-Colorado Department of Education (CDE)
+Colorado Department of Education (CODE) - 2018 Grantee

 Quality Authorizing.
 In Colorado, the Colorado Charter School Institute (CSI) serves as the state authorizer, although LEAs may serve as authorizers, as well.
-CDE annually dedicates \$50,000 of the TA set-aside funds to disseminate information and resources related to quality authorizing activities in collaboration with CSI.
+CODE annually dedicates \$50,000 of the TA set-aside funds to disseminate information and resources related to quality authorizing activities in collaboration with CSI.
 Specifically, the TA set-aside funds are being used to disseminate CSI best practices and increase accessibility of these resources for other authorizers in the state.
-The funds will also be used to provide direct support to additional authorizers through consultations with CSI staff.
-In addition, CDE uses TA set-aside funds to support quality authorizing through staffing a senior field consultant position who prepares quarterly meetings in collaboration with the Colorado Association of Charter School Authorizers; maintaining, keeping-up, and using an authorizer distribution list to disseminate recent news, updates, and opportunities; and offering one-on-one support to authorizers.
+The funds are also being used to provide direct support to additional authorizers through consultations with CSI staff.
+In addition, CODE uses TA set-aside funds to support quality authorizing through staffing a senior field consultant position who prepares quarterly meetings in collaboration with the Colorado Association of Charter School Authorizers; maintaining, keeping-up, and using an authorizer distribution list to disseminate recent news, updates, and opportunities; and offering one-on-one support to authorizers.
 Lastly, TA set-aside funds are used to share information with charter authorizers related to expanding access to high-quality TA for charter schools and to improve charter oversight activities, which includes authorizer training and support through state equity convening activities.

 Technical Assistance for Applicants.
 A large portion of the TA set-aside funds is dedicated to TA for applicants.
 Some funds are used toward administering a training program that supports professional learning for subgrantee school leaders.
 The program includes trainings for charter school administrators and school business and finance managers, as well as governance training for charter school boards.
 In addition to the training program, TA set-aside funds are used to contract with an external provider to offer workshops, webinars, and individualized TA to potential applicants during the application process and to subgrantees post-award.
-CDE is also developing and disseminating tools and resources for applicants, grants management guides for subgrantees, and resources related to opening and operating a charter school.
-Lastly, CDE is using TA set-aside funds to identify and recruit potential applicants.
+CODE is also developing and disseminating tools and resources for applicants, grants management guides for subgrantees, and resources related to opening and operating a charter school.
+Lastly, CODE is using TA set-aside funds to identify and recruit potential applicants.

 Supporting Students with Disabilities and English Learners.
 To apply for a subgrant, applicants must be approved for a charter school, and charter authorizers are required to evaluate whether school plans will meet the educational needs of students with disabilities and ELs.
-CDE supports authorizers by providing professional development related to charter applications, annual reviews of charter performance, and charter renewal processes, which includes training to help authorizers ensure quality service provision for students with disabilities and ELs in charter schools.
-CDE provides CSP applicants and subgrantees training on meeting the educational needs of students with disabilities and ELs; this training is targeted specifically to charter board members, principals/administrators, and business managers.
-In their applications, subgrantees must describe their plans for meeting the requirements of the Individuals with Disabilities Education Act (IDEA) Part B and how they will serve ELs.
+CODE supports authorizers by providing professional development related to charter applications, annual reviews of charter performance, and the charter renewal processes; these supports include training to help authorizers ensure the provision of quality services for students with disabilities and ELs in charter schools.
+CODE provides CSP applicants and subgrantees training on meeting the educational needs of students with disabilities and ELs; this training is targeted specifically to charter board members, principals/administrators, and business managers.
+In their applications, subgrantees must describe their plans for meeting the requirements of Part B of the Individuals with Disabilities Education Act (IDEA) and how they will serve ELs.